Museums in Oaxaca range from displays of treasure (the jewels of Monte Alban), to historical artifacts to wonderful artwork.

-The museums also has contemporary exhibitions and offers various cultural events.
-This museum is open from 10:30am to 8pm Wednesday through Monday.
+The museum also offers contemporary exhibitions and hosts various cultural events.
+Open from 10:30am to 8pm Wednesday through Monday.
 The entrance fee is by donation.

 The lower floor of the museum contains most of the treasure.
-This treasure dates from the 14th century when a Mixtec tribe reused a old tomb at Monte Alban.
-They buried one of their kings with his sacrificed servants.
-They also included plenty of silver, turquoise, coral, jade, (real jade not like the fake stuff they currently sell at Monte Alban), amber, pearls, intricately carved statues, and most impressive, the gold.
-This large treasure trove was discovered in 1932.
-There are other sections of this museum that discuss and display the history of the Spanish conquest, Oaxaca’s Indian peoples, and the area’s archaeology.Museo Casa de Juarez is located in a home previously inhabited by Benito Juarez, a Zapotec Indian who first came to Oaxaca in 1818 and one of Mexico’s former presidents.
+The items date from the 14th century when a Mixtec tribe reused an old tomb at Monte Alban.
+They buried one of their kings with his sacrificed servants along with generous portions of silver, turquoise, coral, jade, (real jade not like the fake stuff they currently sell at Monte Alban), amber, pearls, intricately carved statues, and most impressive, lots of gold.
+This sizable treasure trove was discovered in 1932.
+Other sections of the museum highlight the history of the Spanish conquest, Oaxaca’s Indian peoples and the area’s archaeology.Museo Casa de Juarez is located in a home previously inhabited by Benito Juarez, a Zapotec Indian who first came to Oaxaca in 1818 and one of Mexico’s former presidents.
 The house is located at 609 Garcia Vigil directly across from Templo del Carmen Alto.
 This museum displays pictures of Juarez, his personal letters and other items from his career as a lawyer and president.
 This building under went restoration a number of years ago and is once again open to the public.

-Museo Rufino Tamayo displays pre Hispanic artifacts and other artwork.
+Museo Rufino Tamayo displays pre-Hispanic artifacts and other artwork.
 This museum is located at Morelos 503 and was donated by Rufino Tamayo, a Mexican painter of Zapotec heritage – native to Oaxaca.
-See the Museo de Arte Contemporaneo de Oaxaca for displays of some of his paintings.
+The nearby Museo de Arte Contemporaneo de Oaxaca also displays of some of his paintings.